Christopher Reeve: Hospitalization

 After five days in which Reeve was heavily medicated and delirious, he regained full consciousness.
 His doctor explained to him his first and second cervical vertebrae had been destroyed and his spinal cord damaged.
-He was paralyzed from the neck down and unable to breathe without a ventilator, but had not sustained any brain damage.
+He was paralyzed from the neck down and unable to breathe without a ventilator.

 Reeve's first thoughts when informed about the seriousness of his injury was he had ruined his life, would be a burden on his family, and it might be best to "slip away".
 He mouthed to his wife Dana, "Maybe we should let me go."
 She tearfully replied, "I will support whatever you want to do, because this is your life and your decision.
 But I want you to know that I'll be with you for the long haul, no matter what.
 You're still you.
 And I love you."
 In what she would later describe as a "sales ploy", she also told him that if he still wanted to die in two years they could reconsider the question.

-After this conversation, and visits from his children in which he saw how much they needed him, Reeve consented to lifesaving surgery and to treatment for pneumonia.
-He never considered suicide as an option again.
+After this conversation, and visits from his children in which he saw how much they needed him, Reeve consented to lifesaving surgery and treatment for pneumonia.
+He never considered euthanasia as an option again.

 Reeve went through inner anguish in the ICU, particularly when he was alone during the night.
-His approaching operation to reattach his skull to his spine in June 1995 "was frightening to contemplate. ...
+His upcoming operation to stabilize his spine in June 1995 "was frightening to contemplate. ...
 I already knew that I had only a fifty-fifty chance of surviving the surgery. ...
-Then, at an especially bleak moment, the door flew open and in hurried a squat fellow with a blue scrub hat and a yellow surgical gown and glasses, speaking in a Russian accent."
-The man announced that he was a proctologist and was going to perform a rectal exam on Reeve.
+Then, at an especially bleak moment, the door flew open and in hurried a squat fellow with a blue scrub hat and a yellow surgical gown and glasses, speaking in a Russian accent.
+He announced that he was my proctologist, and that he had to examine me immediately."
 It was Robin Williams, reprising his character from the film Nine Months.
-Reeve wrote: "For the first time since the accident, I laughed.
+"For the first time since the accident, I laughed.
 My old friend had helped me know that somehow I was going to be okay."
 In addition to visits from friends and family, Reeve received over 400,000 letters from all over the world, which gave him great comfort during his recovery.

-Dr. John A. Jane performed surgery to repair Reeve's neck vertebrae.
+John A. Jane performed surgery to repair Reeve's neck vertebrae.
 He put wires underneath both laminae and used bone from Reeve's hip to fit between the C1 and C2 vertebrae.
 He inserted a titanium pin and fused the wires with the vertebrae, then drilled holes in Reeve's skull and fitted the wires through to secure the skull to the spinal column.
+To access the cord, the surgeon had to cut a tendon on the right side of Reeve's neck, which became shorter and less flexible as a result, causing his head to tilt slightly to the right.